apostrophecms/docs/docs/reference/query-builders.md

 query.permission('edit')
 ```

-The `permission` builder is used restrict returned documents based on the action name passed as an argument.
+The `permission` builder is used to restrict returned documents based on the action name passed as an argument.
 Only documents on which the `req` object can take the named action are returned.
 For example, using `.permission('edit')` on the query will only return documents that the requesting user (via `req`) can edit.

 Valid action arguments include:
 - `'view'`: The `req` has permission to view the documents.
 This is the default.